Yoast/developer/docs/development/productivity-tips-and-tricks.md

 ```shell script
 alias delete-merged='git branch --merged | grep -v "\*" | grep -v main | grep -v trunk | grep -v develop | xargs -n 1 git branch -d'
 ```
-You can now use `delete-merged` in the terminal in any git repository to delete branches which have been merged to either trunk, develop or main.
+You can now use `delete-merged` in the terminal in any git repository to delete branches which have been merged to either `trunk`, `develop` or `main`.

 ### Aliases tips
 This is a nice post about git aliases: https://haacked.com/archive/2014/07/28/github-flow-aliases/

 ## Autojump
-Autojump is an awesome tool for moving where you need to go in the terminal super fast.
+Autojump is an awesome tool for moving where you need to go in the terminal blazingly fast.

 if you have brew installed, which you totally should, run `brew install autojump`.
 Then, if you're using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), simply search for the `plugins` variable in the `~/.zshrc` file and add `autojump` to the list.
 After sourcing that config file again, or restarting the terminal, you can use `j` to jump to any directory you have visited earlier while autojump was installed.

-### example
+### Example
 Instead of `cd ~/Dev/yoast.com/site/web/app/themes/yoast-com`, you can type `j yoast-c` directly.
 It only needs a small part of the path or directory name to know where it should go.

 If autojump picks the incorrect directory, simply run the command again.
-It will then pick the, in its mind, second best match.
+It will then pick the second-best match.
 You could then boost the current directory's weight by calling `j -i [WEIGHT]` from that directory. run `j -s` to see the current weights of all indexed directories.

 ## Command line
 * `pbcopy` will copy a certain result to your clipboard.